 - Treatment for symptom and side-effect relief

 Research costs are costs related to taking part in a clinical trial.
 These costs are often not covered by health insurance plans, but they may be covered by the clinical trial’s sponsor, the organization or entity funding the clinical trial.
+(Read further for a list of possible sponsors.)
 Again, it is important for you to check to determine exactly what is covered.

 Costs include include:

 - Lab tests performed solely for research purposes